camba1/learningHubWeb/infra/README.md

 #### Frontend service

-Initialize the backend service.
+Initialize the frontend service.
 When asked if you would like to deploy an environment, say no as we will need to update the generated manifest:

 ```bash